developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/about/index.md

 ## Introduction

 DataWedge provides barcode scanning and processing services for Zebra devices running Android and Windows.
-This useful tool enables device apps to acquire barcode data without the modifications necessary to use scanner APIs.
-DataWedge is included with all Zebra devices and can be easily configured to automatically provide scanning services whenever a particular app is launched, and manipulate the acquired data according to simple options or complex rules.
+This useful tool, included with every device, enables all apps on the device (whether stock or added later) to acquire barcode data without using scanner APIs directly.
+DataWedge can be easily configured to automatically provide scanning services whenever a particular app is launched, and to manipulate the acquired data according to simple options or complex rules.

-**Important: Control of barcode scanning hardware is exclusive**.
-When DataWedge is active, the Scanner and Barcode APIs of Enterprise Browser and other apps will be inoperative.
-Likewise, when an app such as Enterprise Browser controls the scanning hardware, other apps (including DataWedge) are locked out.
-It is therefore important to understand how to take control of a device's scanner hardware and release it when scanning operations are complete.
+Since DataWedge is included with the device's OS image, it cannot be downloaded separately or updated like other apps.
+Installing a new version requires a completely new OS, which sometimes can result in loss of data, apps or both.

+_**This guide describes DataWedge for Android.
+Features and usage of Windows versions may vary slightly**_.

+**Refer to the [Zebra Support Portal](../../download) for version information**.

 ###Main Functionality
 DataWedge provides the following primary functions and options: